 In a mysterious dream.

-Here here is what I want to say to you,
+That, that is what I want to tell you,

-When I finally hope to see you again,
+When at last I hope to see you again,

-Here here is what I want to say to you,
+That, that is what I want to tell you,

-But alas, I am too much afraid of you
+But alas, I am far too afraid of you.

 The happiness my heart desires

-There's something I want to say to you
+I have something I want to tell you, to tell you,

-I want to get on my knees and say "I love you"
+I want to kneel and say, “I love you.”

-There's something I want to say to you
+I have something I want to tell you, to tell you,

 - Maître Pathelin

-- Ayako Takagi: Sicilienne~It doesn't really matter, but I once happened to sit next to Takagi-san, who had a big belly, at the counter of an okonomiyaki restaurant...
-It was at the after-party after I performed Stravinsky's "The Fox" at the Miyazaki International Music Festival.
-I wish I had gotten his autograph...
-I've been a fan ever since I heard Takagi-san's "Winter in Buenos Aires" on FM radio in the car when he was probably still a student.
+- Ayako Takagi: Sicilienne—this is beside the point, but once I happened to sit beside the visibly pregnant Takagi at the counter of an okonomiyaki restaurant.
+It was at the party after a performance of Stravinsky’s “The Fox” at the Miyazaki International Music Festival.
+I wish I had asked for her autograph.
+I have been a fan ever since hearing Takagi, probably still a student then, play “Winter in Buenos Aires” on FM radio in my car.